8 Best Breadmakers in Australia (2025)

 #1 - Compact and Minimal

 The TODO BM1331 Breadmaker has a simple and compact design.
-It fits comfortably into any sizeable corner of your kitchen, even if you have limited space.
-The exterior is made of plastic with a mature white colour that looks elegant and pleasing, even at its price point.
+It comfortably fits into any sizeable kitchen corner, even with limited space.
+The exterior is made of mature white plastic that looks elegant and pleasing, even at its price point.

 #2 - 12 Programmed Functions

 TODO offers a good mix of programmed functions.
-You have several bread, dough, and sweet recipes, including Basic White, Whole Wheat, French, Gluten-Free, Cake, Jam, Sandwich, and others.
-You also get Quick and Ultra-Fast programs at your disposal for a quick bread-making process.
+It includes bread, dough, and sweet recipes, including Basic White, Whole Wheat, French, Gluten-Free, Cake, jam, and sandwich recipes.
+For a quick bread-making process, it also has Quick and Ultra-Fast programs.

 #3 - Keep Warm Function and 13-Hour Delay

-You can have the TODO BM1331 Bread Maker bake your bread in your absence with its 13-hour delay timer.
-It also includes a 60-minute keep warm function that ensures your bread is warm and ready after preparation.
+The TODO BM1331 Bread Maker's 13-hour delay timer allows you to have it bake your bread in your absence.
+It also includes a 60-minute keep-warm function, which ensures your bread is warm and ready after preparation.

 #4 - LCD Display and Crust Colour Options

 The user interface includes buttons and an LCD screen.
-You can select your preferred crust colour between light, medium, and dark.
-Also, you can choose between two loaf sizes, 680g and 900g.
+You can select your preferred crust colour: light, medium, or dark.
+You can also choose between two loaf sizes: 680g and 900g.

 💡